c-elliott96/hackernews/README.md

 * [X] Add services/HackerNews tests

   Add `test/services/hacker_news_test.rb` to test service.
 In the future I'd like to swap RSpec for Minitest.

 * [X] Add ruby lint command to `run`

 * [ ] Plan main page

   Should mimic news.ycombinator.com landing page.
 This will inform controller design and model relationships.

+  It looks like the "Top" posts (i.e. the https://news.ycombinator.com/news) are a list of the top posts of the last 24 hours.
+If you click "More" at the bottom of the page, you navigate to the /news resource, but with a query param `p`.
+I assume this list is regenerated server-side on some time interval.
+Recreating this could involve using something like https://github.com/sidekiq-scheduler/sidekiq-scheduler to run automated jobs on an interval.
+I could also test the interval theory if I wanted to.

+  Btw, [here's](https://vigneshwarar.substack.com/p/hackernews-ranking-algorithm-how) a write-up on the ranking algorithm, which will be needed.

 * [ ] Add models